 The Getariako Txakolina DO was established in 1990, and in 1992, after more dedicated efforts from Bixente, Talai Berri became the first winery built exclusively for manufacturing and distributing Txakoli.
 Bixente Eizaguirre is a member of the Getariako Txakolina Denominación de Origin Control Board.

-When the winery was created, new plantings were added to those which had existed for centuries.
+When the Talai Berri winery & facilities were created, new plantings were added to those which had existed for centuries.
 This was done to establish new hectares of vineyard with indigenous grapes.
 Traditionally, vineyards were established facing the sea and following the Spanish grapevine system.
-However, many did not take into account that solar irradiation in the Basque Country was lower than in other traditional wine-production areas in Spain, and the rain was higher than the Spanish average.
+However, many did not consider that solar irradiation in the Basque Country was lower than in other traditional wine-production areas in Spain, and the rain was higher than the Spanish average.
 Therefore, the decision was made to plant the vineyards facing south and following the high trellis system.

-Even with all these changes in vineyard orientation and conduction, the characteristic indigenous types of grape for making Txakoli had been maintained: the Hondarribi Zuri and the Hondarribi Beltza are two grape varieties which fully adapt themselves to the land and climate of the area.
+Even amidst these changes, the characteristic indigenous types of grape for making Txakoli had been maintained: the Hondarribi Zuri and the Hondarribi Beltza are the top two grape varieties which fully adapt themselves to the land and climate of the area.
+Folle Blanche is another popular grape in the area.
 It is the land, climate, grape, and the combination of tradition and carefully elaborated innovation the creates a slightly sparkling wine that is young yet full of character, dry yet fresh, light yet fruity and persistent.
+Txakolina is 437 acres & the area produces 100,000 cases annually.